gvwilson/thirdbit/_posts/2021/2021-02-10-building-a-book.md

 1.  **HTML and PDF.**
     This is the point of it all: something people can read online and something that can be printed and bound.
-    They don't need to look like one another---fonts that work well on the web may not be the best choice on paper---but all of the indexing and cross-referencing *must* be consistent.
+    They don't need to look like one another—fonts that work well on the web may not be the best choice on paper—but all of the indexing and cross-referencing *must* be consistent.
     They must also come from a single source so that updates are automatically consistent as well, and that's a problem:
     forced page breaks and "put it here" directives are always needed for print,